rax-register/rax-register.github.io/_posts/2021-07-28-nim_proc_inject_pt1.md

 But, how stealthy is our connection?
 The answer:  not very.

+ - Victim Machine -

-Back on our Victim Machine, we can take a look at the Task Manager, specifically on the Details tab.
+We can take a look at the Task Manager, specifically on the Details tab.
 Here we can see the notepad.exe process running as PID 6744 (your PID will be different), even though it is not visible on our Windows Victim Machine:

 ![](/images/nim_proc_inject_pt1/68. task_manager1.png)